 Wood-to-Wood: Using Nails “Under” the Steel

 Whether you’re applying nails or screws, the goal is to provide enough shear strength to support wind and snow loads.

-Ring-shank nails: A ring-shank nail will provide even more strength than typical nails.
+Ring-shank nails.
+A ring-shank nail will provide even more strength than typical nails.
 The circular pattern embedded in the nail locks into the wood fiber when it’s driven into place.
 Wick uses only ring-shank nails.

-Galvanized nails: Much like builders can cut corners on the use of nails versus screws, another way to shave money is to skimp on the quality of the nails.
-In areas subject to corrosion like buried columns, splash planks and anywhere a nail is exposed to weather, galvanized nails should be used.
+Galvanized nails.
+Much like builders can cut corners on the use of nails versus screws, another way to shave money is to skimp on the quality of the nails.
+But you don’t want to do that.

 Using a less expensive nail shouldn’t be a financial decision.
 It should be based first and foremost on the requirements dictated by the engineers designing the building, who can specify the type of strength you need.

-Steel-to-Wood: Securing Your Steel Structure
+Steel-to-Wood: Securing Your Steel Structure with Screws

-Unfortunately, the uplift resistance is lower, because only an inch of the screw goes into the wood (see visual below.)
+Unfortunately, the uplift resistance is lower, because only an inch of the screw goes into the wood (see visual below).
 This also makes the panel more susceptible to moving when wind and snow exert stresses on your building, and when the steel panel expands and contracts with heat and cold.

-By screwing in the pan (the lower part of the steel), you gain 56% greater uplift resistance, as 1 ½” of the screw sinks into the wood.
+By screwing in the pan (the lower part of the steel), you gain 56% greater uplift resistance, as 1½” of the screw sinks into the wood.
 You also get less movement due to wind, snow and temperature stresses.

-Use Data to Make Your Decision
+Use Data, Not Dollars, to Make Your Decision